 College hockey offers players the unique opportunity to pursue a professional hockey career at the highest levels while earning a college degree from some of the world's most prestigious institutions of higher learning.

 More than 85 percent of college hockey players graduate with a college degree, setting themselves up for success after their hockey career.
-Each year Division I hockey programs award more than $30 million in scholarships, unquestionably the most significant education program in the sport.
+Each year men's Division I hockey programs award more than $30 million in scholarships, unquestionably the most significant education program in the sport.

 College hockey is played primarily on weekends to maximize class and study time, allowing student-athletes to enjoy a full college experience while becoming part of the campus community.

 Every U.S. college boasts thousands of alumni in countless professional fields: business, law, engineering, government, medicine, sports and entertainment.
 Alumni networks, combined with a degree, put graduates in an ideal position to transition into their post-hockey careers.

 Even for those players who reach the highest level, very few play in the NHL past their mid-30s.
 That leaves decades of life ahead - and college hockey prepares its athletes for both the NHL and what lies beyond.